mantidproject/mantid/docs/source/release/v4.1.0/indirect_geometry.rst

 Improvements
 ############
 - Improved the output options of MSD Fit, Iqt Fit, Conv Fit and F(Q)Fit so that Chi_squared can now be plotted.
+- Improved the I(Q, t) tab by adding more validation checks for the input data.

 Bug Fixes
 #########